 Skip to Content

-Terri Te Tau is working towards a Doctorate in Fine Arts at Te Pūtahi a Toi, Massey University.
-Terri’s research incorporates the use of sculpture, sound, video and theory with the aim of exploring creative resistance to the power dynamics of surveillance practice.
+Terri completed a PhD in Creative Arts at Te Pūtahi a Toi, Massey University.
+Terri’s research incorporated the use of sculpture, sound, video and theory with the aim of exploring creative resistance to the power dynamics of surveillance practice.

 ‘Mā te huruhuru te manu ka rere - It is the feathers that enable the bird to fly’